jbremz/rolling-sampler/README.md

 - chrono: For timestamp-based file names.
 - dirs: For determining the default save path (Desktop).

-## Future Improvements
+## TODO
-- Add more customisation options for audio format (bit depth, sample rate, channels)
-- Implement zooming and panning for waveform visualisation
-- Add more advanced recording features (e.g., pausing, resuming)
+- Add output device choice for monitoring (kind of important 😅).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.